 int i = Random.Range(0, Item.Length);

-// Spawn the selected object
+// Create the selected object at the calculated position

 Instantiate(Item[i], spawnPos, transform.rotation);